Topics Map > Accounts and Security

 - All computing activities must comply with University Policies.

-For more details about printing and "best practices," please see our printing guide.
+For more details about printing and 'best practices', please see EWS Labs, Printing and refund policies.

-This service is temporarily unavailable during the COVID-19 pandemic
+Background Policy (This service is unavailable during the COVID-19 pandemic)

 Policies for advertising on EWS computers:

-1) Events advertised must be sponsored by the College of Engineering, or by a Society Affiliated with Engineering Council .
+- Events advertised must be sponsored by the College of Engineering, or Affiliated Societies with Engineering Council.

 Research Computing Policy

-The EWS Labs are not intended for research computing.
-EWS computers are intended only to support instruction.
-Installing or running any software not authorized by EWS or directly related to College of Engineering coursework is considered Research Computing.
+Academic research is prohibited in the EWS Labs.
+EWS computers are intended to only support instruction.
+Installing or running any software not authorized by EWS or not directly related to College of Engineering coursework is considered Research Computing.
 Please contact your department or advisor to find out what computing facilities are available to you.
 All software titles are for instructional use only; using University site-licensed software in a way that violates the license terms is a risk to both the university and to your own research.
 Research publications are subject to rejection if the publisher or funding agencies determine that data was prepared using improperly licensed software or tools.

 EWS staff may reboot workstations and servers daily between the hours of 5am and 7am to perform preventative maintenance, software upgrades, and operating system patches.
-Whenever possible, advance warning will be given.
+Whenever possible, advance warning will be given to logged-in users.

 Additionally, every Monday morning between midnight and 5am EWS labs will receive the latest patches from Microsoft and other vendors such as Java, Adobe, etc. These patches will necessitate a system restart.
 This is a scheduled weekly event, unlike the 5am to 7am window which is for additional maintenance.